- Student Services Home

 - u.select (formerly Course Applicability System)

 - Transfer Student Admission Guide and Application

 - FAFSA (Free Application for Federal Student Aid)

 Mail Stop 906

 Third Floor Rms 3000 and 3160

-How do I transfer to The University of Toledo and to the Colleges of Languages, Literature and Social Sciences; Natural Sciences and Mathematics; or Visual and Performing Arts?
+How do I transfer to The University of Toledo and to the Colleges of Languages, Literature and Social Sciences; Natural Sciences and Mathematics; or Communication and the Arts?